Lillian Ngoyi: Turning point in career

+Influence on urban life and activism

+Scholars have long emphasized the influence of urbanization within South Africa on the subject of apartheid.
+In connection with Lillian Ngoyi's early life it reveals, the mission of rural black South Africans in towns and cities that have been concern about the conditions of apartheid for some time.
+Ngoyi's urban roots and upbringing had a crucial impact on her experiences, which shaped her outlook on activism and led her to become one of the leaders of the women's movement in the 1950's.
+Women's roles in leadership were largely excluded from the formal leadership structure, which reflected in their participation politics and says more about men's patriarchal attitudes than women's contributions.
+In the mid-1940s and today, the rate of women living in urban areas increased, women were faced with a various challenges connected to housing shortages, high living costs, forced removals and poor living conditions.
+As well as limits on employment and restrictions on mobility.
+In response to this adversity, the women in these conditions formed alliances such as the Eastern Cape Zenzele club (formed in the late 1920s).

+Awards

+Lillian Ngoyi was the first woman to be elected to the National Executive of the African National Congress.
+She was also the first woman to receive the highest award of the liberation movement, which was Isitwalandwe.
+To those who knew Lillian Ngoyi this award was not only for a courageous woman, but also for the outstanding contribution made by women participants particularly, during the past three decades, to the liberation struggle at all virtues.

 Memorials and honours

-The Koos Beukes Clinic at the Chris Hani Baragwanath Hospital in Soweto has been renamed Lilian Ngoyi Community Clinic in her honour.
+The Koos Beukes Clinic at the Chris Hani Baragwanath Hospital in Soweto has been renamed Lillian Ngoyi Community Clinic in her honour.

 On 16 November 2004, the South African Ministry of the Environment launched the lead ship in a class of environmental patrol vessels named in her honour.

-On 9 August 2006, the 50th anniversary of the march on Pretoria, Strijdom Square from which the women marched was renamed Lilian Ngoyi Square.
+On 9 August 2006, the 50th anniversary of the march on Pretoria, Strijdom Square from which the women marched was renamed Lillian Ngoyi Square.
 9 August is commemorated in South Africa as Women's Day.

 In 2009, a residence hall at Rhodes University was renamed in her honour.

-In 2012, Van der Walt Street in Pretoria was renamed Lilian Ngoyi Street.
+In 2012, Van der Walt Street in Pretoria was renamed Lillian Ngoyi Street.
 Other roads in Cape Town, Thembisa, Berea, Durban, and Hartbeesfontein have been named in her honour.

-The City of Johannesburg decided to honour Mme Lilian Masediba Ngoyi by renaming the Bree Street in Johannesburg after her in 2014 – the street named Lilian Ngoyi Street.
+The City of Johannesburg decided to honour Mme Lillian Masediba Ngoyi by renaming the Bree Street in Johannesburg after her in 2014 – the street named Lillian Ngoyi Street.